-1.20 Triple pirouetting flip
+1.17 Triple pirouetting flip

-MA hovers and then starts pirouetting.
-At the same time or after one pirouette the MA starts to flip three times while it continues to perform pirouettes.
-There should be at least one pirouette during each 360° flip (2 pirouettes are shown in the drawing).
-Both rotations should have a constant rate and the MA maintains its position during the manoeuvre.
+MA hovers on centreline and then starts pirouetting.
+At the same time or after one pirouette the MA starts to flip three times while it continues to perform pirouettes continuously.
+There should be at least one pirouette during each 360° flip (2 pirouettes are shown only as an example in the drawing).
+MA finishes by stopping in the same hover position and orientation as the starting point.
+Pirouettes and rotations should have a constant rate.

-1.21 Cuban eight backwards
+1.18 Cuban eight backwards

-MA enters in upright backward flight and performs a 5/8 inside loop to a 45°-descent.
-It performs a half roll, followed by a /4 inside loop and another half roll in 45°.descent.
+MA enters in upright backward flight and performs a 5/8 inside loop to a 45° downline.
+The MA performs a half roll centred on the downline, followed by a 3⁄4 inside loop and another half roll centred in the 45°downline.
 MA then finishes the first partial loop to upright backward flight.
-The tail of the MA always points in the flight direction.
+The tail of the MA should always point in the direction of flight.

-1.22 Pirouetting loop
+1.19 Pirouetting loop

-MA enters in upright flight and starts performing pirouettes.
-Then it performs an inside loop while constantly rotating about the yaw axis.
-During the loop there have to be at least 2, max 6 pirouettes.
-The pirouettes should be distributed equal on the loop.
+MA enters in upright flight and starts performing pirouettes when reaching the centreline.
+The MA then performs an inside loop while constantly performing pirouettes about the yaw axis.
+During the one loop there must be at least 2, but not more than 6 pirouettes.
+The pirouettes should be distributed equally through the loop and stop on centreline before exiting.

-1.23 Backward rolling circle
+1.20 Backward rolling circle

-MA enters in backward flight and performs a horizontal circle while it performs consecutive axial rolls.
-MA speed, rolling rate and the radius of the circle should be constant and the tail of the MA always points in the flight direction.
+MA enters in upright backward flight and performs a horizontal circle while it performs consecutive axial rolls.
+MA speed, rolling rate and the radius of the circle should be constant.
+The tail of the MA should always point in the direction of flight.
+Rolling should start and stop on centreline.
+MA exits in backward upright flight.